xzel23/jdkprovidergradleplugin/README.md

 (*) Note that I explicitly use version 5.0.2 here as WiX have introduced a "maintenance fee" for users of version 6 or above and binaries for newer versions are not freely available anymore.

+## Known issues

+- Automatic download of native image capble JKDs might fail.
+Workaround: install the JDK manually, the plugin will select the correct installed JDK.
+- Compatibility with the [beryx-runtime-plugin](https://github.com/beryx/badass-runtime-plugin) has not yet been tested.
+If you find any issues, please report them here.
+If something in the runtime plugin needs to be fixed or changed, I will look into it.
+- Please report any issues to this project's [Issues Page](https://github.com/xzel23/jdkprovidergradleplugin/issues).

 ## Building the plugin